Kiki Kogelnik: 1970s and later

-In the 1970s Kogelnik’s focus shifted to what later became known as her Women works, specifically addressing the female role portrayed in commercial advertising.
-Broaching feminist issues indirectly with irony, humor and a cool pop aesthetic was unique to Kogelnik’s work during this time.
+In the 1970s Kogelnik's focus shifted to what later became known as her Women works, specifically addressing the female role portrayed in commercial advertising.
+Broaching feminist issues indirectly with irony, humor and a cool pop aesthetic was unique to Kogelnik's work during this time.
 In 1974 she also began to work occasionally with ceramics, employing sculptural form as an extension of painting.
+In the 1980s, Kogelnik establishing dedicated spaces in her studios in New York and Bleiburg for ceramics.
+In 1982, Christian Michelides presented her ceramics at Villa Vojcsik in the XIVth district of Vienna.

-In the 1980s, fragmented people, signs and symbols begin to fill Kogelnik’s work and in her Expansions series she used ceramic modules shown in conjunction with her paintings.
+In the 1980s, fragmented people, signs and symbols begin to fill Kogelnik's work and in her Expansions series she used ceramic modules shown in conjunction with her paintings.
 She also produced and directed a short 16mm B&W film CBGB in 1978, featuring Jim Carroll and others.

 In later works, the human body is depicted in increasingly fragmented and manipulated form, until in the 1990s much of her work portrayed highly abstracted yet expressive faces.
 During this time Kogelnik created a series of glass sculptures, related drawings and prints, in which she sought to comment on decorative and commercial themes in art-making.

 Death and legacy

 Kiki Kogelnik died of cancer on February 1, 1997, in Vienna.
 She is buried in Bleiburg, Austria.

 The Belvedere Museum in Vienna held a large retrospective of her work in the same year.
-In 1998 Kogelnik was posthumously awarded Austria’s highest medal in the arts, the Austrian Cross of Honour for Science and Art.
+In 1998 Kogelnik was posthumously awarded Austria's highest medal in the arts, the Austrian Cross of Honour for Science and Art.
 She was previously awarded, in 1995, the City of Vienna Prize for Visual Arts.

-Since the artist’s death, the Kiki Kogelnik Foundation, a U.S. non-profit organization was established, with offices in Vienna and New York City.
-The foundation’s mission is to protect, document, research and perpetuate the creative legacy of Kiki Kogelnik.
-As of 2009 the foundation continues to maintain and enlarge a comprehensive database that was established in NYC of Kogelnik’s works for art-historical research, and will eventually create a Catalogue Raisonné.
+Since the artist's death, the Kiki Kogelnik Foundation, a U.S. non-profit organization was established, with offices in Vienna and New York City.
+The foundation's mission is to protect, document, research and perpetuate the creative legacy of Kiki Kogelnik.
+As of 2009 the foundation continues to maintain and enlarge a comprehensive database that was established in NYC of Kogelnik's works for art-historical research, and will eventually create a Catalogue Raisonné.

-In 2003, the Austrian Post office issued a 55 euro-cent stamp featuring Kogelnik’s 1973 painting, Prenez Le Temps d’Aimer.
+In 2003, the Austrian Post office issued a 55 euro-cent stamp featuring Kogelnik's 1973 painting, Prenez Le Temps d’Aimer.
 Kogelnik also designed two fountains, one in Bleiburg, Austria and another in Klagenfurt, Austria, where a street is named after her.

 In 2015, Kogelnik was included in The World Goes Pop, an exhibit held at the Tate Modern.
 The exhibit revealed an alternate view of Pop Art, showing that it was not just an American movement, but instead was international in scope.
 Internationally, Pop Art was also often used as a subversive language of protest rather than simply a celebration of western consumerism.
 The show ran from 17 September 2015 – 24 January 2016.